 Baer looked back at her, realising there was much more to this one than he first thought.
 He couldn’t resist a smile which grew into a rambunctious laugh, looked back at the lizard man in delirious death throes and the young druid next to him, and he knew that this was not a bad way to go.

-Jalana, standing in the doorway, faced the ongoing hoard with the power of Melora in her heart and commanded the back grey clouds above them to unleash sheets of ice on the goblins, causing much carnage.
+Jalana, standing in the doorway, faced the oncoming hoard with the power of Melora in her heart and commanded the black grey clouds above them to unleash sheets of ice on the goblins, causing much carnage.

 Baer was inspired.
-“Let’s show them what we’re made of!” he yelled and he raised his sword above his head and was about to sprint out to meet them head on when a sudden and furious wall of white and grey swept past them, seeming like the ocean itself had risen and a giant wall had come crashign around them, the noise of steel and flesh and horses filled their ears and the smell of blood and dying goblins filled their noses.
+“Let’s show them what we’re made of!” he yelled and he raised his sword above his head and was about to sprint out to meet them head on when a sudden and furious wall of white and grey swept past them just outside the entrance to their building, seeming like the ocean itself had risen and a giant wall had come crashing around them, the noise of steel and flesh and horses filled their ears and the smell of blood and dying goblins filled their noses.

 They realised that some massive force of cavalry had come crashing around them, killing with wanton abandonment.